gsudre/lab_notes/094-back_to_groups_baseline_prediction.md

 * if no good, do some feature engineering for some subset of classifiers
 * if none of that works, try to tease out pairs of classes.
 * pick the best model so far and try running it for categ_inatt2
+* re-run the no-imputation models without transformations to the predictors?